 If you’re like most parents, your pulse probably rises as you listen to your kids’ demands and witness their attitudes of entitlement.
 You might even be wondering what went wrong.
-It’s easy to get down on yourself and think, “How did I raise a child who is so self involved?
-Where did she get the idea that I am on this earth to just serve her needs?!”
+It’s easy to get down on yourself and think, “How did I raise a child who is so self-involved?
+Where did they get the idea that I am on this earth just to serve their needs?!”

 Believe it or not, your child is not the only one.
-His or her sense of entitlement is actually a normal and necessary stage of development on their journey toward adulthood.
-Your job as a parent will be to steer them out of their self-centeredness and toward self control.
+Their sense of entitlement is a normal and necessary stage of development on their journey toward adulthood.
+Therefore, your job as a parent is to steer them out of their self-centeredness and toward self-control.

-Understand that kids do not yet have the power or resources to influence their world, but they believe that getting their desires satisfied is crucial to their survival.
-Their sense of entitlement helps them “survive” by going after what they think they need.
-Your child’s job is to demand things and communicate the urgency in obtaining them.
+Understand that kids do not yet have the power or resources to influence their world, but they believe that satisfying their desires is crucial to their survival.
+Their sense of entitlement helps them survive by going after what they think they need.
+Indeed, your child’s job is to demand things and communicate the urgency in obtaining them.
 There’s even something to admire about the passion that your child expresses.
-Your task is to guide them and help them to find balance between their desires and their self restraint – not an easy thing for us or for them!
-As frustrating and annoying as it is to live with your adolescent’s self absorption, knowing that it’s a normal part of their development will make it easier for you to deal with their urgent demands and attitudes without your strong feelings of anger, fear or guilt.

 Don’t beat yourself up if you give in to your child’s demands.
-Sometimes we are simply worn down by them and we say "okay."
-Sometimes we say yes because we feel badly for them, or because we feel guilty.
-Sometimes we give in for reasons we don’t even understand in the moment.
-It’s a good idea, therefore, to keep an eye on your own tendencies and behaviors so that you don’t inadvertently contribute to your child’s sense of entitlement.
+Sometimes, they wear us down, and we say okay.
+Sometimes, we say yes because we feel badly for them or say yes because we feel guilty.
+And sometimes, we give in for reasons we don’t even understand in the moment.
+Therefore, it’s a good idea to keep an eye on your tendencies and behaviors so that you don’t inadvertently contribute to your child’s sense of entitlement.

-Ask yourself these questions to help you observe your tendencies and habits:
+Ask yourself these questions to help you recognize your tendencies and habits:

-Our own needs can slip in to our parenting if we don’t keep a careful eye on ourselves.
-That’s why it’s important to continually do our own self-inventory.
-At the same time, we need to help our kids manage their desires and learn self-restraint, limits, manners and respect of their own and others boundaries.
+Our own needs can slip into our parenting if we don’t keep a careful eye on ourselves.
+That’s why it’s important to do our own self-inventory continually.
+At the same time, we need to help our kids manage their desires and learn self-restraint, limits, manners, and respect for their own and others’ boundaries.

 Here are some tips to help you guide them away from self-centeredness while helping kids to maintain their passions in life.